EXCLUSIVE-China's top banks to issue offshore loans to help developers repay debt -sources

 By Julie Zhu, Engen Tham and Jing Xu

-HONG KONG/SHANGHAI/BEIJING, Dec 2 (Reuters) - China has ordered its top four state-owned banks to issue offshore loans to help developers repay overseas debt, three people with knowledge of the matter told Reuters, rolling out its latest support measure for the cash-starved property sector.
+HONG KONG/SHANGHAI/BEIJING, Dec 2 (Reuters) - China has ordered its top four state-owned banks to issue offshore loans to help developers repay overseas debt, three people with knowledge of the matter told Reuters, in Beijing's latest support measure for the cash-starved property sector.

-The regulators have given 'window guidance', or verbal orders that leave no paper trail, to the banks, setting a date of Dec.
-10 by which to make the loans secured against domestic assets, two of the sources said.
+The regulators have given the banks 'window guidance', or verbal orders that leave no paper trail, setting a date of Dec.
+10 by which to make loans secured against domestic assets, said two of the sources, who all spoke on condition of anonymity.

-China has stepped up support measures in recent weeks to free up a liquidity squeeze that has stifled the sector, which makes up a quarter of the world's second-largest economy and has been a key driver of growth.
+China has stepped up support in recent weeks to undo a liquidity squeeze that has stifled the sector, which makes up a quarter of the world's second-largest economy and has been a key driver of growth.

+Now a debt maturity wall looms for developers, with $39 billion of debt set to mature in the first quarter of next year, and $10 billion of that is denominated in dollars, Refinitiv data shows.

-Funds received after the latest step will allow developers to repay offshore loans and dollar bonds in a bid to repair global investors' bruised confidence in the sector, two of the sources said.
+Funds flowing from banks will allow developers to repay offshore loans and dollar bonds, helping to repair global investors' bruised confidence, two of the sources said.

-Developers seen as being of "good quality" from a balance-sheet perspective, such as CIFI Holdings 0884.HK, Country Garden 2007.HK, Longfor Group 0960.HK, Midea Real Estate 3990.HK and Seazen Group 1030.HK will qualify, one source said.
+Developers will qualify if their balance sheets are seen as being of "good quality", such as CIFI Holdings 0884.HK, Country Garden 2007.HK, Longfor Group 0960.HK, Midea Real Estate 3990.HK and Seazen Group 1030.HK, one source said.

 Each of the four banks, Bank of China 601988.SS, China Construction Bank 601939.SS, Industrial and Commercial Bank of China 601398.SS and Agricultural Bank of China 601288.SS, will pick several developers to fund, the three sources said.